mrthreeplates/TRS-80_floppy_remapper/README.md

 My goal for this project was to enable the features above while requiring the fewest (and least invasive) modifications possible.

-**WARNING**: This is a hobby project, that I've done for fun, and am sharing my effort for others to enjoy.
-This project requires some soldering and assumes you are very comfortable working around electronics.
-Deadly high voltage is present on these computers!
-Do not proceed if you don't know what you are doing!
-I make no claim that these instructions are complete, correct, easy to follow, or you won't damage your computer.
-If this worries you at all, this project isn't for you.
+**WARNING**: This project requires some soldering and assumes you are very comfortable working around electronics.
+Deadly high voltage is present inside these computers, so please be safe!
+I make no claim that these instructions are complete, correct, easy to follow, you won't damage your computer, etc.
+If any of this worries you at all, this project isn't for you.

 ### More information and background about this project: